kolappannathan/expense-manager-categories/README.md

 # expense-manager-categories

+Income and Expense categories for any expense manager application.

+### Data structure
-Income and Expense categories for an expense manager application.
-Sub-categories are provided for all applicable ccategories.
-All the data is saved in YAML format.
+ - All the data is saved in YAML format.
+ - Sub-categories are provided for all applicable ccategories.
+ - There is only one level of sub category.
+Multiple levels are not used